python-geeks/Automation-scripts/ImageAnnotater/README.md

 # About the script :

 This Python script use deep learning neural network architecture to do annotation of images .
 The following script is deployed in a tkinter python GUI visual format for better script value.
-The annotation is done by using Matplotlib widgets and simply poly layer architecture , The following contains a visual out put of the script .
+The annotation is done by using Matplotlib widgets and simply poly layer architecture and py package Multi label pegion  , The following contains a visual out put of the script .

 ## How to Run :
 ```
+pip install multi-label-pigeon
 python install requirements.txt
 python run imageannotater.py
 ```